DerivcoIpswich/dsharp/Readme.md

 ## Compatibility ##

-The current solution `DSharp.sln` is only compatible with .NET 4.6.1 and Visual Studio 2017 for Windows.
+The current solution `DSharp.sln` is compatible with .NET 4.0 and Visual Studio 2017 for Windows.

 ## Compiler Implementation ##